vtex-apps/menu/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-VTEX Menu is a store component that displays a bar containing links and dropdown submenus.
+The Menu component displays a navigation bar with links and dropdown submenus.
+It can be configured to display internal or external links and supports both category-based and custom menu items.

 ![menu-app](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-menu-0.png)

 ## Configuration

-1. Import the menu app to your dependencies as `manifest.json`.
-For example:
+1. Add the app to the store theme dependencies in the `manifest.json` file.

 ```json
   "dependencies": {